One fun way of Playing with Fire

 - Axel does this occasionally in Kingdom Hearts sometimes independently and sometimes as a part of summoning his weapon.
 Most notably when he does this to poor Vexen, who more or less explodes on contact (being an ice-user).
 "You're off the hook."note *snap*

 - Mario and Luigi in Mario & Luigi: Superstar Saga.

-- In Metal Gear Solid 4, Drebin lights Snake's last cigarette on the Missouri with his fingers.
-He was shown to be into stage magic earlier (making an apple disappear and replacing it with a gun), so he most likely pulled it off with a lighter-cloth glove.
+- In Metal Gear Solid 4: Guns of the Patriots, Drebin lights Snake's last cigarette on the Missouri with his fingers.
+He was shown to be into stage magic earlier (making an apple disappear and replacing it with a grenade), so he most likely pulled it off with a lighter-cloth glove.

-- Professor Galvez in Metal Gear Solid: Peace Walker has a mechanical hand with a lighter in it.
+- Professor Galvez in Metal Gear Solid: Peace Walker has a mechanical hand with a lighter in the thumb.
 Much later, he loses it, and Big Boss is seen using the hand as a cigar lighter since his regular lighter doesn't work.